teambit/docs/docs/getting-started/document.md

           <List spacing="lg">
             {[
               `Place buttons where expect to find them.
-Do not force users to "hunt for buttons".`, `Do not use generic for your buttons.
+Do not force users to "hunt for buttons".`, `Do not use generic names for your buttons.
 Use verbs that clearly explain the button's function.`, `Size buttons in proportion to their importance.`, ]}
           </List>